Tilko/SerDesJavaDataModelGenerator/README.md

   MyReferencedType1:
     p0: Dict<AAA>

-  MyTypeNameX2:
-    a: Dict<MyReferencedTypeContainer0>
-    b: keysFor(a.?.?)     # Deep reference in an other type
-  MyReferencedTypeContainer0:
-    a0Bis: Dict<MyReferencedType0>

   #### You can also specify the following dependency relation between 2 types (class or oneOf)
   ##   with what looks like a contructor construct: